 The University may determine that the best course of action with reference to an Invention disposition is to take an equity position in a company that will pursue the patent protection and/or commercialization of the Invention.
-This equity position may be maintained by the University or by the FIU Research Foundation, Inc. and reference to "University" in this section shall also be deemed to refer to FIU Research Foundation, Inc. Ownership of such equity interests shall be at the sole discretion of the University and in accordance with all applicable securities laws, with University policies and procedures and with other applicable laws and regulations.
+This equity position may be maintained by the University or by the FIU Research Foundation, Inc. and reference to "University" in this section shall also be deemed to refer to FIU Research Foundation, Inc. Ownership of such equity interests shall be at the sole discretion of the University and in accordance with all applicable securities laws, University policies and procedures, and other applicable laws and regulations.
 The University shall have the sole and exclusive authority to manage such equity interest including, without limitation, to make all decisions pertaining to liquidations, sales, distributions, and early distributions, including their timing, manner, and method.
-Any agreement entered into by the University for equity shall have provisions for obligatory liquidation of the University's equity interest.

 One example of this type of situation is where the University receives equity in a start-up or developing business venture as part of a licensing agreement with that start-up for an Invention.
-Another example might occur when an employee of the University utilizes the expertise and/or technology he or she has developed in the course of University employment and assists a business venture in the commercialization of the Invention.
+Another example might occur when an employee of the University utilizes the expertise and/or technology he/she/their has developed in the course of University employment and assists a business venture in the commercialization of the Invention.
 (A "start-up" or developing business venture includes corporations, partnerships, or other commercial enterprises.)
-Such a commercial association with the University and its employees adds both value and credibility to the new business venture.

 There may be situations in which both the University and its employees separately own equity interests in a business venture.
 In such circumstances, the employee's equity interest is considered to be independent of the University's equity interest and is not held, managed, disposed of, or distributed by the University.
-The Inventor's equity interest may render the employee ineligible to receive a distribution of a portion of the University-owned equity interest or the proceeds from sale of such (as further described below).
+The Inventor's equity interest may render the employee ineligible to receive a distribution of a portion of the University-owned equity interest or the proceeds from sale of such.